ADVERTISING

 Metacognition as the key to learning success

-"Metacognition is the ability to reflect on one's own knowledge and learning," explains Ingendahl.
-"Learners must assess for themselves whether they are well prepared—and if not, how to adapt their learning."
+“Metacognition refers to the ability to reflect on one’s own knowledge and learning,” explains Ingendahl.
+“Learners need to assess for themselves whether they are well prepared – and if not, how to adapt their learning.”
 Such metacognitive skills are crucial for school and academic performance.

-The current meta-analysis is based on 344 findings from 175 experiments with approximately 15,000 participants .
-It investigated whether and to what extent asking for JOLs influences memory performance.
+The meta-analysis now available is based on 344 findings from 175 experiments with approximately 15,000 participants .
+It investigated whether and to what extent asking about JOLs (Joint Learning Objects) influences memory performance.

 Small but measurable effects

-The analysis shows that self-assessments can improve memory performance to a small extent—especially with easier, content-related learning materials such as word pairs ("dog – cat").
-For more difficult or unrelated content, the effect may be absent or even negative.
+The analysis shows that self-assessments can slightly improve memory performance – especially with easier, thematically related learning materials such as word pairs ("dog – cat").
+With difficult or unrelated content, the effect may be absent or even negative.

-"Our work shows that while JOLs can make a difference, they don't always," says Ingendahl.
-Different constraints such as learning environments, test formats, and types of materials play a major role.
+“Our work demonstrates that while JOLs can make a difference, they don’t do so in every case,” says Ingendahl.
+Different factors such as the learning environment, test formats, and types of materials play a significant role.

 Significance for research and practice

-For around ten years, researchers have been investigating whether learning assessments are more than mere self-reports.
-The current meta-study provides the first systematic evaluation of these effects.
+For about ten years, researchers have been investigating whether learning judgments are more than mere self-reports.
+The current meta-study now provides the first systematic evaluation of these effects.

-Ingendahl sees a need for further research: "We need to understand more precisely how people assess their learning processes, which strategies they use, and where misconceptions exist.
-Only then can we provide targeted support to make learning more sustainable."
+Ingendahl sees a need for further research: “We need to understand more precisely how people assess their learning processes, which strategies they use, and where misconceptions exist.
+Only in this way can we provide targeted support to make learning more sustainable.”

 publication